tomme87/imt3673-project-wiki/checklist.md

 * (NOT DOING - time, high-end devices) (optional) add mobile screen colour calibration (Enhancing Graphics with Wide Color Content ?)
 * (DONE - showed before test starts) (optional) implement Activity to adjust screen brightness before test (do it only once ? onCreate? onResume?)
 * (DONE) Create RunTest Activity (that should run chosen test, need to be implemented as a package for each test type to ensure that questions and input from users fit the test eg. integer input for Ishihara test, click on rectangle that has different colour for another test etc).
 All necessary data (pictures from local storage) will be get after "Run test" button clicked (don't fetch resources in advance).
+* (DONE) There is a limit of three seconds to give an answer on the analog version of the Ishihara test.
+After discussion we decided that this should be changed.
+To allow adjustment it is possible to add an attribute timeLimit (Integer) to a thresholds.json file; if this attribute is null or negative time limit is set to a default value.
 * (DONE) (optional) Show the same plate multiply times, use eg Plate.priority or randomize (implementation proposal Plate object in Test.plates more than once, this could be decided by test author, who may use multiply Plate objects in plates.json file)
 * (DONE) Create JSON parser that could create Set<Plate> out of plates.json file in test folder
 * (DONE) PlateFragments that are designed for a concrete test type (consider timer - eg max 3 sec to give an answer on Ishihara test)